What Is Acute Lymphoblastic Leukemia?

-Acute lymphoblastic leukemia (ALL) is a blood cancer in which the bone marrow starts to produce too many immature lymphocytes (a type of white blood cell), called lymphoblasts.
-This kind of cancer is called "acute" because it is usually a fast-growing kind of leukemia.
+Acute lymphoblastic leukemia (ALL) is a blood cancer in which the bone marrow produces too many immature lymphocytes (a type of white blood cell), called lymphoblasts.
+This kind of cancer is called "acute" because it is usually a fast-growing kind of

 Symptoms and Signs